 Her first off-broadway play, ESTHER, was produced by Lucille Lortel at the White Barn Theatre in Westport, Connecticut,and then at the Promenade Theatre in NYC.
 In order to write ESTHER she learned to read Hebrew, and had a chance to research ancient texts with the help of biblical scholars including Theodore Gaster.
 Her next play, A SAFE PLACE, was produced at the Berkshire Theatre Festival in collaboration with Roger Stevens and the Kennedy Center.
 As the play was about cults and involved aspects of field work in anthropology, she was greatly assisted by Dr. Robert Carneiro from the Museum of Natural History.
 A SAFE PLACE won the Stanley Award.
 The BTF also produced her play SURVIVAL GAMES on the Unicorn Stage.
 TERRITORIAL RITES was produced by the Women’s Project at the American Place Theatre in NYC and was selected as a finalist for the Susan Smith Blackburn prize and also a finalist for the CBS/FDG Award.
 She was invited to Denver Theatre Center to work on her play (then called) AMERICAN DREAMER in their Prima Facie series.
 That play won the Julie Harris/Beverly Hills Award and she was invited to Los Angeles to hear it read there.
+It was later called SILENT PARTNER and has had several readings.
 THE ACCIDENT was produced at American Repertory Theatre in Cambridge.
 IN HER SIGHT was produced at the Humana Festival of the Actors Theatre of Louisville.
 Later, a very revised version of In Her Sight, called WITHOUT A TRACE, was directed by Gerda Stevenson, first as a staged reading at the Traverse in Edinburgh and then at the Tron in Glasgow where it was produced by Sounds of Progress and then toured Scotland.

 During this period of time she wrote many one acts which have been published and produced in venues throughout the USA and in Japan.
 Her one acts have been selected for four different editions of BEST SHORT AMERICAN PLAYS (1984-1985;1990;1993-1994; 2006-2007).
 Her plays are also included in 30 Ten-minute Plays for 2 actors, Smith Kraus; One on One, The Best Women’s Monologues for the 90’s, Applause; Solo!
 The Best Monologues of the 80’s (women), Applause; Even More Monologues for Women by Women, Heinemann; POSTCARDS & Other Short Plays, Samuel French; Humana Festival ’97 Complete Plays, Smith Kraus.